samot-gc/musings/papers/Reasoning by Superposition.md

 tags:
     - inference
     - reasoning
-    - rl
-    - superposition
+    - RL
 method: COCONUT
-parent: 'Reasoning by Superposition: A Theoretical Perspective on Chain of Continuous Thought'
+title: 'Reasoning by Superposition: A Theoretical Perspective on Chain of Continuous Thought'
-authors:
-    - Zhu
-    - Hao
-    - Hu
-    - Jiao
-    - Russell
-    - Tian
+lab: Unis of California
 date: 202505
 ---

 # Reasoning by Superposition Summary

 [*Reasoning by Superposition: A Theoretical Perspective on Chain of Continuous Thought*](https://arxiv.org/abs/2505.12514)